 Clicking on each row or column header will select items independently, however, when you are working with big tables this can be cumbersome.

 Multiple adjacent rows and/or columns can be selected using the shift-click function.
 This range selecting ability is helpful to apply an action to those selected items or even hide them from the view entirely.

-Clicking on one item, then holding SHIFT key (Windows) and clicking on another item, will result in all items in that range will be selected.
+Clicking on one item, then holding the SHIFT key (Windows), and clicking on another item, will result in all items in that range will be selected.

 While CTRL-Click is not supported, clicking an individual row or column will still add this to the selected range.
 Multiple item selection is currently available in tables but not in graphs.